 Risk: Contact with someone suffering from coronavirus • Systems of control Action Notes: Prevention 1.
 Minimise contact with individuals who are required to self-isolate by ensuring they do not attend the school.
-Protocol for dealing with a pupil/ staff member with symptoms of Covid 19 Illness / Household members exhibiting Coronavirus symptoms/Positive test result within the household.
-Children and staff must NOT attend school if they or a member of their household has symptoms of coronavirus, or have received a positive coronavirus test result (including being in close contact with someone who has tested positive).
+1. Minimise contact with individuals who are required to self-isolate by ensuring they do not attend the school.
+Protocol for dealing with a pupil/ staff member with symptoms of Covid 19 Illness /Household members exhibiting Coronavirus symptoms/Positive test result within the household.
+Children and staff must NOT attend school if they or a member of their household has symptoms of coronavirus, or have received a positive coronavirus test result.
 Pupils and staff must also not attend school if they are required to quarantine having returned recently from countries outside the Common Travel Area or have been instructed to self-isolate by NHS Track and Trace.
 If children arrive at school with symptoms they will be immediately sent home.
 Parents have been advised to be vigilant about symptoms to minimise the spread of the virus in the school.
 If a child develops symptoms whilst at school, they will be taken to the entrance foyer.
 Doors will be opened to allow sufficient air flow.
 The member of staff who is treating the child will put on PPE to ensure they are protected.
 Parents will be telephoned and asked to collect their child immediately.
 Anyone who has come into contact with the child will be advised to follow good hygiene rules and items the child has used and the area they have been working in will be thoroughly disinfected.
 In terms of PPE, a fluid-resistant surgical face mask should be worn by the supervising adult.
 If contact with the child or young person is necessary or a distance of 2m cannot be adhered to, then disposable gloves, a disposable apron, a fluid-resistant surgical face mask and visor should be worn by the supervising adult.
 Packs containing all of these items are stored in the entrance foyer along with other first aid equipment.
 Additional PPE stock is stored at the top of the stairs by staff room.
-The member of staff supporting the symptomatic child does not need to go home to self-isolate unless they develop symptoms themselves or if the symptomatic child subsequently tests positive, they have tested positive from a
+The member of staff supporting the symptomatic child does not need to go home to self-isolate unless they develop symptoms themselves or if the symptomatic child does not need to go home to self-isolate unless they develop symptoms themselves or if the symptomatic child subsequently tests positi